Introduction to Numpy and Scipy¶

 There are many Scipy submodules which give plenty or rich functionality for scientific computing.
 You can check out the Scipy docs to learn about all of the functionality.
 In my own work, I use the following extensively.

-• scipy.stats: Functions for statistical analysis.
+: Functions for statistical analysis.scipy.optimize

-• scipy.integrate: Numerical solutions to differential equations.
+: Numerical solutions to differential equations.scipy.interpolate

-• scipy.interpolate: Smooth interpolation of functions.
+: Smooth interpolation of functions.

-We will use scipy.stats and scipy.optimize in the second half of the course.
+in the second half of the course.

-Numpy and Scipy are highly optimized
+Numpy and Scipy are highly optimized¶

 Importantly, Numpy and Scipy routines are often fast.
 To understand why, we need to think a bit about how your computer actually runs code you write.

-Interpreted and compiled languages
+Interpreted and compiled languages¶

 We have touched on the fact that Python is an interpreted language.
 This means that the Python interpreter reads through your code, line by line, translates the commands into instructions that your computer’s processor can execute, and then these are executed.
 It also does garbage collection, which manages memory usage in your programs for you.
 As an interpreted language, code is often much easier to write, and development time is much shorter.
 It is often easier to debug.
 By contrast, with compiled languages (the dominant ones being Fortran, C, and C++), your entire source code is translated into machine code before you ever run it.
 When you execute your program, it is already in machine code.
 As a result, compiled code is often much faster than interpreted code.
 The speed difference depends largely on the task at hand, but there is often over a 100-fold difference.